ctrltokyo/squareAppointmentSaaS/README.md

-# squareBillingMicroservice
+# squareAppointmentSaaS
-Sinatra oriented billing microservice that works with SQLite.
+Sinatra oriented appointment microservice that works with SQLite and takes Square payments.